khulnasoft/integrations-core/amazon_eks/README.md

 ### Metric collection

-Monitoring EKS requires that you set up one of the following Datadog integrations along with integrations for any other AWS services you're running with EKS, such as [ELB][7].
+Monitoring EKS requires that you set up one of the following Khulnasoft integrations along with integrations for any other AWS services you're running with EKS, such as [ELB][7].

 - [Kubernetes][4]
 - [AWS][5]